handongf2/handongf2/README.md

 - <Depformernet: A Multimodal Fusion Approach with Hybrid Attention Mechanisms for Depression Detection>.
-The code will be made public later.
+The code will be made public later...

 my email is donghan983@gmail.com